ikbenmacje/projectionmapping_workshop/README.md

 Here you can fond some images and videos to use as test material

-## sequence.izz

-This file is a test to see if you can create a seqwuence of images and movies with using the control panel

-## parent.izz
+## mappingServer.izz

-This file shoud be run on the machine that is connected to the central projector
+This is the master file that will run on the computer that is connected to the projector.
+The only two functions function of this file are:

+1. recieve all relevant NDI streams and project them
+2. record and play back of compositions

-## childTest.izz
+## mappingClinet.izz

+This file is the client file that will run on all the vclient laptops.
-This is a tempalte file that participants can use to map content and send video to the parent over NDI
+This is the patch that can be used to play with and create a projection mapping composition.

 ## NOTE: